 Facilitated activities to promote various aspects of health, arts, education, employment opportunities, safety, and civic engagement will be designed in direct response to ongoing input from neighborhood residents.
 Art Spaces is the leading community organization for NEIGHBORS.
 Indiana State University and Rose-Hulman Institute of Technology are early members of a broad consortium including higher education, social service agencies, healthcare agencies, public education, non-profits, government and private business that is being developed through NEIGHBORS.
 Mechanical and technical aspects are being researched and considered with college student and faculty integration in course syllabi this fall, and fundraising is underway.
 This exciting project has tremendous potential to act as a catalyst for positive community-driven revitalization within a city neighborhood facing many challenges.
 Visit our Facebook or click the link above to view a short video.

 Turn to the River is a comprehensive, multi-year project to reconnect downtown Terre Haute with the Wabash River through public art and design.
 Design Development for a large portion of the government campus was completed on April 12, 2019.
 Art Spaces has issued an RFQ for a work of public art that will include a water feature for the central government plaza between Terre Haute City Hall and Vigo County Courthouse.
 Implementation of this important placemaking project will begin in 2020.

 Anyone that would like to learn more about the progress of Turn to the River or view the design documents is encouraged to call 812-235-2801 or write to email@example.com.
-Turn to the River is supported in part by a grant from the National Endowment for the Arts, and the Indiana Economic Development Corporation through the Wabash River Regional Development Authority.
+Turn to the River is supported in part by an award from the National Endowment for the Arts, and support from the Indiana Economic Development Corporation through the Wabash River Regional Development Authority.

 Selected images from the presentation are available here.